mattermost/docs/source/collaborate/chat-with-copilot.rst

   :alt: Select the AI Actions icon to access AI options.
   :class: theme-icon

-Overcome information overload and streamline communication and collaboration by chatting with the Mattermost Copilot in your Mattermost instance.
-Copilot is an LLM-powered assistant with a flexable backend that can be configured to meet your organization's needs.
-Copilot can help you summarize call recordings, threads, and unread channel messages, and provide insights on any topic you're curious about.
+Overcome information overload and streamline team communication and collaboration with Mattermost Copilot in your Mattermost instance.
+Copilot is a generative AI assistant with a flexible LLM backend that can be configured to meet your organization's needs.
+Copilot can summarize call recordings, threads, unread channel messages, and provide insights on any topic you're curious about.

 .. note::